schluo/check_mk_vplex_plugin/README.md

 # check_mk_powerstore_plugin
 Plugin to integrate Dell EMC PowerStore Systems into Check_MK

 Although the plugin is designed to be used in Check_MK it is implemented as a NAGIOS plugin with Check_MK specific extentions.
-Thereofore it should be also possible to used it in NAGIOS.
+Therefore it should be also possible to used it in NAGIOS.

 ## Installation